ceyhunsen/atmega328p-hal-driver/README.md

-# ATmega328P HAL Drivers
+# ATmega328P HAL Driver

-Unofficial (not affiliated with Microchip in any way) hardware abstraction layer drivers for ATmega328P microcontroller.
-This driver aims to be suited for the general use instead of a specific project, while staying fast and small as possible.
+Unofficial hardware abstraction layer driver for the ATmega328P microcontroller.
+This driver aims to be suited for general use instead of a specific project or use while staying fast and small as possible.

+Please beware that this work is **not affiliated** with Microchip (or AVR) in any way.

 > [!WARNING]
 >
-> This library is in it's early development.
+> This library is in it's early development and can change drastically before
+> v1.0.
 Use it with caution!

 ## Requirements

-AVR toolchain, including `avr-gcc` and `avr-libc` is needed to compile and test this project.
+AVR toolchain, including [avr-gcc](https://gcc.gnu.org/wiki/avr-gcc) and [avr-libc](https://www.nongnu.org/avr-libc/) are needed to compile and test this project.

 ```sh
 # For Ubuntu